-Return on Sales, Asset Turnover, Return on Assets — We put these three together is because they relate; the first two multiplied together give you the third.
-These three ratios hang together as a triangle, but each must be understood individually in order to make sense of the whole equation.
+Return on Sales, Asset Turnover, Return on Assets — We put these three together because they relate.
+Return on sales multiplied by asset turnover equals return on assets.
+These three ratios hang together as a triangle, but you must understand each individual term to make sense of the whole equation.

-“Return on Sales” refers to the profitability in a business, but “profit” can be deceiving.
+“Return on sales” refers to the profitability of a business, but “profit” can be deceiving.

-People may talk about whether a sale is profitable or not, but they may be defining “profit” differently.
-A salesperson may say that his sales are profitable so long as he sells his stuff for more than it costs to make it.
-But in this case he’s not taking all the other costs of the company into account.
+People may talk about whether a sale is profitable or not, but they may define “profit” differently.
+A salesperson may say that their sales are profitable if they sell their product for more than it costs to make it.
+But they’re not considering all the company’s other costs in this case.

-When you use a precise term like “return on sales” you’re making sure that people are going down the income statement to the very bottom line and seeing how much profit is left after all expenses are paid.
+When you use a precise term like “return on sales,” you’re ensuring that people go down the income statement to the bottom line and see how much profit is left after all expenses are paid.

-So a formal term like “return on sales” demands a more accurate picture from the speaker, it defines profit as ‘what is left on the very bottom line.’
-The term is used mostly by finance departments, but as you can see, its usefulness extends beyond that corner of the company.
+A formal term like “return on sales” demands a more accurate picture from the speaker.
+It defines profit as ‘what is left on the very bottom line.’
+The term is used mainly by finance departments, but as you can see, its usefulness extends beyond that corner of the company.

 In this visual ratio analysis of Apple in September 2014, you can see that Apple had a return on sales of about 22%.
-That means for every dollar Apple took in in sales revenue, they kept $0.22 as profit.
+This means for every dollar Apple made in sales revenue, they kept $0.22 as profit.

 Twenty-two percent, by the way, is a remarkably high number.
 Most companies are happy to get a 5-10% return on sales.

-Obviously, if you’re unprofitable and losing money, your bottom line is going to be a negative number.
-So your return on sales will also be a negative number—but if your gross margin is positive, then increasing sales will help the situation.
+If you’re unprofitable and losing money, your bottom line will be a negative number.
+So you will have a negative return on sales—but if your gross margin is positive, increasing sales will help the situation.
 In general, you should manage your accounts to see your turnover and profit clearly.